J-BT/Portfolio.Clean/README.md

 > **NOTE**
 > Currently learning the cleaning architecture design philosophy, I decided to renew my portfolio in order to put my new knowledge into pratice.
 >
-> As Confusius said _"Life is really simple, but we insist on making it complicated."...And he was probably right.
+> As Confusius said _"Life is really simple, but we insist on making it complicated."_...And he was probably right.
 > Indeed, creating a simple web application such as a portfolio using clean architecture mays seem more time consuming than useful, and I totally agree.
 >
 > However this design comes with many advantages, and praticing on small projects at first can be really helpful is you want to tackle bigger projects in the future !